linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 #### By Lexical Order

-By default, Redis's sorted sets order items with the same scores lexically based on the items' values.
+By default, Redis's Sorted Sets order items with the same scores lexically based on the items' values.
 So, "A test value" comes before "B test value" if both have matching scores.

-To make an alphabetical sorted set, you just apply the same score to all values in the set, as in:
+To make an alphabetical Sorted Set, you just apply the same score to all values in the Set, as in:

     ZADD example_sorted_set_three 0 "E test value" 0 "D test value" 0 "C test value" 0 "B test value" 0 "A test value" ZRANGE example_sorted_set_three 0 -1